Should I form an LLC for a blog? As a blogger, you are probably wondering whether you need an LLC for your blogging business.

 It’s really a small investment in my eyes for that added peace of mind knowing your personal assets are safe and protected.
 But at the end of the day, forming an LLC for your blog is truly your preference.

-We’ve already touched on a number of benefits that come along with forming an LLC as a blogger, but here’s a quick summary of the primary advantages.
+We’ve already touched on a number of advantages that come with forming an LLC as a blogger, but here’s a quick summary of the primary benefits.

-- You’re less likely to be audited than a sole proprietorship when you file your taxes.
+You’re less likely to be audited as an LLC than a sole proprietorship when you file your taxes.

-- Forming an LLC helps you present yourself in a more professional manner.
+Forming an LLC helps you present yourself in a more professional and credible manner.
 If your blog is your business, treat it like one!

 Depending on the tax structure you use for your LLC (pass-through, S-corp, or C-corp), you may also enjoy certain tax advantages alongside its formation.